jonstep/react-native-universal-pedometer/README.md

 React Native pedometer support for iOS version 8.0 and higher and Android.
 The module is CMPedometer wrapper.
 More info about CMPedometer can be found in https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMPedometer_class/

-NB: This branch solves a problem, maybe not your problem so use at your own peril.
+NB: This fork solves a problem, maybe not your problem so use at your own peril.

 ## Install